MiguelMedeiros/bitcoin-utility-belt/README.md

 npm run build
 ```

-## Examples
+## Functions
-The below examples should be very easy to understand.
+The list below should be very easy to understand.
-Some examples interact (via HTTPS) with a 3rd Party Blockchain Provider (3PBP).
+Some of them interact (via HTTPS) with a 3rd Party Blockchain Provider (3PBP).
+I've made HTML and NodeJS examples, so you can understand how it works!

 ### Blockchain (3PBP)
 - Get Address Info [[HTML example]](https://github.com/MiguelMedeiros/bitcoin-utility-belt/blob/master/examples/html/blockchain-address-info.html) [[NodeJS example]](https://github.com/MiguelMedeiros/bitcoin-utility-belt/blob/master/examples/nodejs/blockchain-address-info.js)